devict/hacktoberfest/README.md

 # Development

-You need to create an application on GitHub [here](https://github.com/settings/applications/new) then put the ID and secret in a file `secret.env` like this
+You need to create an application on GitHub [here](https://github.com/settings/applications/new).
+Set the "Homepage URL" to `http://localhost:8080` and "Authorization callback URL" to `http://localhost:8080/auth/github`, then put the ID and secret in a file `secret.env` like this:

 ```
 GITHUB_KEY=123abc123abc